docker-library/docs/README.md

 # Issues and Contributing

-If you would like to make a new Official Image, be sure to follow the [guidelines](https://docs.docker.com/docker-hub/official_repos/) and talk to partners@docker.com.
+If you would like to make a new Official Image, be sure to follow the [guidelines](https://docs.docker.com/docker-hub/official_repos/) and optionally talk to officialrepos@docker.com.

 Feel free to make a pull request for fixes and improvements to current documentation.
 For questions or problems on this repo come talk to us via the `#docker-library` IRC channel on [Freenode](https://freenode.net) or open up an issue.